harness/developer-hub/docs/self-managed-enterprise-edition/demo-non-prod-install/install-in-demo-non-prod-env.md

 sidebar_position: 1
 ---

-Production-level deployments of Harness Self-Managed Enterprise Edition require engagements with our Post-Sales Engineering to ensure we can assist in setting up and deploying the platform to meet your enterprise-grade objectives such as high availability, build speed, and data reliability.
+For organizations planning to deploy Harness Self-Managed Enterprise Edition in a production environment, Harness requires that you engage with our Post-Sales Engineering team.
+This will ensure that we can assist you in setting up and deploying the platform to meet your enterprise-grade objectives such as high availability, build speed, and data reliability.

-For deployments intended for demonstration, non-production development, or capability assessment of Harness Self-Managed Enterprise Edition, tutorials help you get started quickly on various providers that are analogous to the methodologies utilized internally at Harness for deployment testing.
+On the other hand, if you intend to use Harness Self-Managed Enterprise Edition for demonstration, non-production development, or capability assessment purposes, we offer tutorials to help you get started quickly on various providers.
+These tutorials are designed to be analogous to the methodologies utilized internally at Harness for deployment testing.

 ### Demo/non-production installation requirements